Paul Ortiz (musician)

-Paul Antonio Ortiz is an English multi-instrumentalist, best known for his work under the pseudonym, or solo project, of Chimp Spanner.
+Paul Antonio Ortiz (born 19 February 1984) is an English multi-instrumentalist, best known for his work under the pseudonym, or solo project, of Chimp Spanner.
 He recorded, produced, mixed and mastered in his home studio, both the 2005 album Imperium Vorago and 2009's At The Dream's Edge.
 Ortiz has also composed for computer games, advertising, television and radio — and for clients ranging from Red Bull to Dolby Laboratories — and mixed and mastered albums for other musicians.

-Music productions
+Career

 Chimp Spanner

-Ortiz categorizes the work under his Chimp Spanner moniker as an ambient/progressive metal project, combining heavy guitars with ambient textures, electronica and melodic elements, whilst also demonstrating his guitar virtuosity.
+Ortiz categorises the work under his Chimp Spanner moniker as an ambient/progressive metal project, combining heavy guitars with ambient textures, electronica and melodic elements, while also demonstrating his guitar virtuosity.
 Chimp Spanner is often labelled as djent or progressive metal.
 2005 saw the release of his debut album Imperium Vorago, which as well as being self financed and produced, was also distributed by Ortiz himself, without the backing of a distribution company.
 Ortiz released his second album entitled At The Dream's Edge in December 2009.
 The album is available in a physical format and as a download.

-On 5 March 2010, Ortiz's project Chimp Spanner signed a deal with Basick Records for the album At the Dream's Edge, which was officially released April 10, 2010.
+On 5 March 2010, Ortiz's project Chimp Spanner signed a deal with Basick Records for the album At the Dream's Edge, which was officially released 10 April 2010.

 With the signing to Basick Records, Ortiz began to perform live under the alias Chimp Spanner.
-The live Chimp Spanner lineup consists of himself, guitarist Jim Hughes, bassist Adam Swan (also of Monuments) and drummer Boris Le Gal.
+The live Chimp Spanner line-up consists of himself, guitarist Jim Hughes, bassist Adam Swan (also of Monuments) and drummer Boris Le Gal.

 In early 2012, Ortiz released his first EP under the Chimp Spanner name, All Roads Lead Here, which is focused around a three-movement piece called Möbius.
-The EP was originally scheduled to be released in May 2011, but was delayed due to personal reasons.
+The EP was originally scheduled to be released in May 2011, but was delayed for personal reasons.

 In July/August 2012, Chimp Spanner embarked on their first tour of the United States, alongside Jeff Loomis, The Contortionist, and 7 Horns 7 Eyes.
 Ortiz enlisted Anup Sastry (Intervals, Skyharbor) and Gregory Macklin (Ordinance) to handle drum and guitar duties respectively, since he could not bring his regular live band to the US with him.

 In November 2018, Ortiz announced that he is writing material for a new Chimp Spanner full-length.